Smriti08/Blinkit-Performance-Dashboard/README.md

 ## Business Requirements

-### 1. Total Sales by Fat Content
+### 1. Total Sales by Calorie Content

-- **Objective:** Analyze the impact of fat content on total sales.
+- **Objective:** Analyze the impact of Calorie content on total sales.
-- **Additional KPI Metrics:** Assess how other KPIs (Average Sales, Number of Items, Average Rating) vary with fat content.
+- **Additional KPI Metrics:** Assess how other KPIs (Average Sales, Number of Items, Average Rating) vary with calorie content.
 - **Chart Type:** Donut Chart

 ### 2. Total Sales by Item Type

 - **Objective:** Identify the performance of different item types in terms of total sales.
-- **Additional KPI Metrics:** Assess how other KPIs (Average Sales, Number of Items, Average Rating) vary with fat content.
+- **Additional KPI Metrics:** Assess how other KPIs (Average Sales, Number of Items, Average Rating) vary with calorie content.
 - **Chart Type:** Bar Chart

-### 3. Fat Content by Outlet for Total Sales
+### 3. Calorie Content by Outlet for Total Sales

-- **Objective:** Compare total sales across different outlets segmented by fat content.
+- **Objective:** Compare total sales across different outlets segmented by calorie content.
-- **Additional KPI Metrics:** Assess how other KPIs (Average Sales, Number of Items, Average Rating) vary with fat content.
+- **Additional KPI Metrics:** Assess how other KPIs (Average Sales, Number of Items, Average Rating) vary with calorie content.
 - **Chart Type:** Stacked Column Chart

 ### 4. Total Sales by Outlet Establishment